It was an overcast day that morning. There was a thunderstorm on the way, and I remember it clearly.

 I later found out that I broke my left leg, foot, and ankle, plus seriously sprained my right ankle.
 It took six months to heal the leg and foot, but my left ankle never recovered correctly, and the pain continued to be excruciating.
 The doctors decided to leave my left foot in a boot, the kind I wore while it was broken, so I could try to walk on the affected ankle.
-I saw several doctors, had even more surgeries and still the pain continued.
+I saw several doctors, more surgeries and still the pain continued.
 Finally, three years later, still living in pain and still wearing the damn boot, my doctors decided it was best to fuse the ankle.
 They were certain it would help the non-healing ankle joint and stop the pain.
 So they proceeded to put rods and pins through my ankle, in an attempt to stabilize it.
 The surgery worked, the ankle finally healed, but I still was in mind-bending, jaw-dropping daily pain.
 The doctors couldn’t figure it out.
 Why, now that my ankle was basically all metal was I still was in pain?

 At this point, I was passed around to different doctors.
 None of them could figure out what the problem was.
 They could see there was an issue, but couldn’t get the pain to stop.
 They talked about damaged nerves, some talked about it being in my head, yet they could look at my foot and see it wasn’t right.
 It had a weird purple color to it, sometimes turning red.
 It also looked different than my other foot, as if it was someone else’s foot entirely.